This article originally appeared on VICE UK.

-Ecstasy, ketamine and crystal meth are temporarily legal in Ireland.
+Ecstasy, ketamine, and crystal meth are temporarily legal in Ireland.
 But you already know that.
-Maybe you've booked a trip over with Ryanair, who reduced the cost of a flight to the Republic this morning from £38.99 to £9.99 – a move that's presumably completely unrelated from the fact you can, for at least another 12 hours, now openly snort ketamine in Tesco.
-Perhaps you're in Dublin and celebrated last night with a legality "loophole pop-up party".
+Maybe you've booked a trip over with Ryanair, who reduced the cost of a flight from the UK to the Republic this morning from $58 to $15—a move that's presumably completely unrelated from the fact you can, for at least another 12 hours, now openly snort ketamine in Tesco.
+Perhaps you're in Dublin and celebrated last night with a legality "loophole pop-up party."
 I just don't know.

-Another thing I don't know is what would happen if this kind of thing – a legislative fuck up leading to the temporary legalisation of a whole load of drugs – took place in the UK.
+Another thing I don't know is what would happen if this kind of thing—a legislative fuck-up leading to the temporary legalization of a whole load of drugs—took place in the UK.
 To find out I spoke to David Atha, head of the Independent Drug Monitoring Unit, a drug research company offering legal advice to individuals caught in drug cases, as well as crown prosecutors.

 David's spent the past 20 years monitoring the UK's drug trends from both sides of the fence, so I figured he'd be the right man to ask.

 VICE: Hi David.
 Could a similar legislative error to the one that's happened in Ireland ever happen in the UK?

 David Atha: If the government hasn't drafted legislation in a particular way, or the court hasn't set a precedent, it could lead to a sudden de facto change of the law, as has happened in Ireland.
 Obviously in Ireland the government's moving very fast to close the loophole.
 In Britain, I suspect the proceedings would take a little longer.

 Fancy giving a hypothetical example?